 To emphasize means to call attention to something or show that it is important.
-We can putemphasis on an idea by stressing its value or just by explaining it thoroughly.
+We can put emphasis on an idea by stressing its value or by explaining it thoroughly.

-The nouns are‘employment’ (or unemployment), employer for a person who gives jobs to people, and employeefor a person who receives work.
+The nouns are employment (or unemployment), employer for a person who gives jobs to people, and employee for a person who receives work.
 Adjectives are employed (or unemployed) and (un)employable.

-Tolerant is an adjective that means willing to accept different people or ideas.
-(Intolerant means unwilling to accept differences.)
+Tolerant is an adjective meaning 'willing to accept different people or ideas.'
+(Intolerant means being unwilling to accept differences.)
 Its adverb is tolerantly.
 Its verb is to tolerate, and its nouns are toleration, tolerance, and intolerance.

 Take the verb (achieve) and add the suffix -er to get the noun for a person who achieves.
-(Add the prefix over- for a person who is too focused on achievement, or under- for a person who is not reaching his potential.)
+(Add the prefix over- for a person who is too focused on achievement.
+An underachiever is a person who is not reaching his potential.)
 Add the suffix -able to the verb for one adjective, and add the negative prefix un- to that for a second adjective.

 Add ‘–ment’ to the verb for one noun, and ‘–ability’ for another.
 That’s 11 words made from excite—and if you understand suffixes you should be able to guess their meanings.

-From these, we get the adverbs helplessly or helpfully and the nouns helplessness orhelpfulness.
+From these, we get the adverbs helplessly or helpfully and the nouns helplessness or helpfulness.
 (A man with a broken arm looked on helplessly as his friend tried to lift a heavy box.
 He appreciated the helpfulness of his neighbor, who picked up the other end of the box.)